E3 develops 2 measures—MEPS and MEPL

-The Energy Rating Label is reviewed regularly to keep pace with changes in technology and continue to raise energy performance.
+Both measures are reviewed regularly to keep pace with technology and to continue to raise energy performance.

-EECA monitors compliance with the regulations and helps importers, manufacturers and retailers to understand and fulfil their obligations under the regulations.
+We develop and monitor compliance with the Regulations.
+We help importers, manufacturers and retailers to understand and fulfil their legal obligations under the Regulations.

 The products we buy keep getting more efficient, thanks to MEPS and MEPL.
 EECA tracks how much energy we save.